Interface In Java Interview Questions

 Interface In Java Interview Questions 5

-• No change even post Java 8 release
+• There has been no change even after the post-Java 8 release

-Can we declare members as private or protected modifier inside Interface?
+Can we declare members as private or protected modifiers inside the Interface?

-• Therefore, no other access-modifier allowed except public
+• Therefore, no other access modifier allowed except for public

-• During the compilation process, compiler inserts/ add a public, static & final keyword for variables
+• During the compilation process, the compiler inserts/adds a public, static & final keyword for variables

 • These are interface variables and are accessed using the interface name